 Additionally, you can decorate your bujo spreads with beautiful lettering.
-Here I gathered some awesome bullet journal fonts tips and tricks.
+With this in mind, here I gathered some awesome bullet journal font tips and tricks.

 Bullet Journal Quote Page

-They’re affordable and easy to use.
-All you need to do is to glue them into your notebook or put them in a binder.
+Basically, all you need to do is glue them into your notebook or put them in a binder.

-Above all, planning your busy life ahead should increase your productivity, not consuming a lot of time.
+Above all, planning your busy life ahead should increase your productivity, and not consume a lot of time.

 Bullet Journal Page Layouts: Final Thoughts